mhuot/hl7-eh-fab/README.md

 After deploying infrastructure, configure Fabric to ingest HL7 messages using **Eventstream** with a managed private endpoint.

 > **Note**: Eventstream with MPE is the recommended approach for connecting to Event Hubs with private networking.
 Direct Eventhouse-to-Event Hub connections with MPE have known limitations.
+See [Connect to Azure resources securely using managed private endpoints](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/event-streams/set-up-private-endpoint) for Microsoft’s official guidance.

 ### Step 1: Create Fabric Workspace